fzumstein/python-for-excel/README.md

 **NOTE**: This is currently work-in-progress and will continuously be updated/changed until the final release of the book.

-The notebooks from chapters 1-5 can be run in the cloud: click on the `Binder` logo to run them - it's free and you don't need to install anything, but you can't save anything permanently.
+All notebooks except `ch09` (requires a local installation of Excel) can be run in the cloud:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/fzumstein/python-for-excel/main)